saadarif/DTCTeaching/IntroductionLinearModels/index.md

 1. The model is **linear** in paramters (each term is either a constant or the product of a parameter and a predictor, the $\beta$'s cannot be exponents or products of one another)

 2. residuals (the estimates of the $\epsilon$ error terms) should be normally distributed

 3. The variance of the residuals is constant (homoegeniety of variances or homoscedasticity)

 4. The residuals are independent

 5. Finally, multiple linear regression is **not robust** to **outliers** or **multicollinearity** (high correlation) between independent/predictor variables

+1 and 5 are specific to continuous independent variables.

 ---